Drummond Debunkeddrummonddebunked.com

 • "Mafia" slurs ("Poundland Mafia" / "Soi 6 Mafia"): Deployed in 14 of 19 articles (74% repetition rate).
 Used to imply organised crime involvement where none exists.

-• All articles still live: As at 18 February 2026, every one of the 19 original articles and their mirrored versions remain fully accessible and continue to rank highly for relevant search terms.
+• Every article remains online: As at 18 February 2026, all 19 original articles and their mirrored counterparts continue to be fully accessible and to rank prominently for pertinent search queries.

-These statistics are not accidental.
-They demonstrate a deliberate strategy to flood search engines with the same false narrative, ensuring that any person conducting due diligence on Bryan Flowers, the Night Wish Group, or related businesses will encounter Drummond's version first and most prominently.
+These figures are not coincidental.
+They evidence a purposeful strategy to saturate search engines with an identical false narrative, ensuring that anyone carrying out due diligence on Bryan Flowers, the Night Wish Group, or associated enterprises will encounter Drummond's account first and most conspicuously.

-The campaign was engineered to dominate the following key search terms (verified as at 18 February 2026):
+The campaign was constructed to dominate the following key search queries (confirmed as at 18 February 2026):

 • "Bryan Flowers Pattaya"